PlainsightAI/legacy-docs/ingress-api.md

 }
 ```

-Devices can then use this token to interact with the rest of the API, by sending it in the Authorization header of HTTP requests like so:
+Devices can then authenticate HTTP requests by placing this token in Authorization headers of said requests, like so:

 ```shell
 curl "https://ingress.sixgill.com/v1/mobile/configuration"  -H "Authorization: Bearer EXAMPLE_JWT_TOKEN"